Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 Successful fundraising is as much about building relationships as anything else.
 By watching the metrics of companies that donate matching gifts to you, you’re being smart about how to maintain your relationships with them.

-You don’t want to leave money on the table if a little marketing and software implementation are all that’s standing between you and a wealth of matching gifts.
+You don’t want to leave money on the table if a little marketing and software implementation is all that’s standing between you and a wealth of matching gifts.

-Use these metrics to guide you to a greater understanding on the effect matching gifts have on your nonprofit, and work matching gifts seamlessly into your donation process through our integration!
+Use these metrics to guide you to a greater understanding of the effect matching gifts have on your nonprofit, and work matching gifts seamlessly into your donation process through our integration!

 Adam Weinger is the President of Double the Donation, the leading provider of tools to nonprofits to help them raise more money from corporate matching gift and volunteer grant programs.
 Connect with Adam via email or on LinkedIn.